h-terao/Missel/README.md

 <img src="./figures/logo.png"  width = "100" height = "100" align='right'/>

-A collection of semi-supervised learning algorithms implemented by JAX/Flax.<br>
+A collection of semi-supervised learning (SemiSL) algorithms implemented by JAX/Flax.<br>
-"Missel" is an anagram of SemiSL (SEMI-Supervised Learning).
+"Missel" is an anagram of SemiSL.

 # Introduction